apache/pekko-management/docs/src/main/paradox/kubernetes-deployment/building-using-sbt.md

 ### Selecting a JDK

 By default, sbt native packager uses the `openjdk` latest Docker image from DockerHub.
-At time of writing, this will give you OpenJDK 11, which is not certified by Lightbend, and it also gives you the Debian OpenJDK build, which is not certified by Lightbend either.
-For a full list of Lightbend certified JDK builds and versions, see [here](https://developer.lightbend.com/docs/introduction/getting-help/java-versions.html).

 We recommend using the AdoptOpenJDK base image: